TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Added Dragonflight spells (world)
 * Added Dragonflight spells for Vault of the Incarnates
 * Added Dragonflight spells for The Azure Vault

+5.0.2
+* Added Dragonflight spells (world)
+* Fixed Dragonflight spells for Vault of the Incarnates